 - Mako Shiraishi from Samurai Sentai Shinkenger is very calm and sensitive Team Mom in the bunch.
 Yet even she is sensitive, she is also can be direct but not as Takeru.
 She is very unable to resist when seeing people in trouble and she is also wants the best among the team.
 Yet she is the for Kotoha and Chiaki and even inspire her to be better girl and even Chiaki very respect her.
 She is even sensitive to Takeru and very aware of his feelings when he is actually happy to see his old friends back despite that he may try to deny it.

-- Marth from the Fire Emblem Akaneia games fits this, or at least in any game not Shadow Dragon.
+- Marth from Fire Emblem: Shadow Dragon & the Blade of Light, Mystery of the Emblem, and their remakes fits this, or at least in any game not Shadow Dragon and the Blade of Light's remake.
 He is a natural leader and Magnetic Hero, and very definitely an idealist, who believes firmly that Rousseau Was Right, to the point he could be considered to be quixotic; indeed, many consider him childish in-universe because of this.
 He is also completely willing to take the burdens of others upon himself, not wanting others to share his.
 However, he knows full well that he can't do it all alone and strongly values his friends and loved ones.
 He is self-sacrificing and cares about the well-being of his comrades and kingdom above all else, and his idealism is best shown by his wish to win a war while keeping everyone safe.

 - Iroh from Avatar: The Last Airbender.
 He is very empathetic and highly intuitive.
 He is able to remain emotionally stable while taking on the emotional burdens of others.
 Iroh is a fairly typical Mentor type.